SYNTECS | Representative orthopedic implant geometries (Acetabular cup and Hip stem)

-Life expectancy is rising and so orthopaedic implants must be designed for longer lifetimes
+Life expectancy is rising and so orthopedic implants must be designed for longer lifetimes

 and with improved properties.